-Located along Route 6 in Bradford County, the Marie Antoinette Overlook is one of the most scenic you’ll find anywhere in Pennsylvania.
-The view overlooks a bend in the Susquehanna River that once was the site of French Azilum, one of Pennsylvania’s most interesting and least-known historical sites.
+Located along Route 6 in Bradford County, the Marie Antoinette Overlook is one of the most scenic vistas you’ll find anywhere in Pennsylvania.
+This view overlooks a bend in the Susquehanna River that once was the site of French Azilum, one of Pennsylvania’s most interesting and least-known historical sites.

 History aside, however, the view from this overlook is quite expansive and is definitely breathtaking when fall foliage is at its peak.

 Cook Forest State Park in northern PA is home to some of the largest trees in Pennsylvania, which undoubtedly makes this a great spot to visit during fall.

 Aside from the giant trees of the Forest Cathedral, the views from Seneca Point and the Cook Forest Fire Tower absolutely can’t be beaten.
 The Clarion River, which passes through the park, is also worth exploring whether from land, by boat, or from your car.